 To view the performance of a specific form, first navigate to the Signup Forms tab.
 Here, you will see a list of all the forms in your account, along with the list a given form submits to and the Submitted Form and Form Submit Rate metrics (defined below) from the last 30 days.

 When you click into form that is in Editing or Live mode, you will then be taken to the Forms Overview page.
-You can toggle between this page and the Advanced Reports page to get a comprehensive view of how your form is performing.
+You can toggle between this page, the Advanced Reports page, and the A/B test results page (if applicable), to get a comprehensive view of how your form is performing.

 If you click into a form that is in Draft mode and was never published, you will be taken directly to the Signup Form Builder.